I didn’t think it was possible to have my mind blown… until I tried this pumpkin Bundt cake.

-- In a medium size mixing bowl, combine the sugar, eggs, vanilla, and melted butter.
+- In a medium size mixing bowl, combine the sugar, eggs, bourbon, and oil.
 Whisk together until combined, and mixture turns lighter in color.

-- In a separate bowl, combine the flour, salt, baking powder, and baking soda.
+- In a separate bowl, combine the cake mix and all spice powder.

 - Slowly add the dry ingredients and mix slowly with a spatula.

-- Add the pumpkin puree and mix until flour is blended, being careful not to overmix.
+- Add the pumpkin puree and water, and mix until flour is blended, being careful not to overmix.
 If your batter is too thick, you can add 1-3 tbs of milk.

 - Pour the batter into loaf pan and bake 25-30 minutes or until a toothpick inserted into a cake comes out clean.
 Cool completely.

-- Chocolate rum sauce: combine the chocolate and rum in a bowl.
+- Chocolate sauce: add chocolate in a bowl.